Skip to main content

 Another one of those weird things that occupies so much space in the minds of fans, with almost any show, is needing some kind of assurance that the fictional friendships which exist in the universe are going to continue once we start making trips into it.
 Will these friendships survive once the plot is no longer herding them together?

 They don't always violate their source material, but they seldom build on it.
 I cannot think of anything worse than ten years from now Netflix dropping Strangest Things where Mike has to race to Kalahari to retrieve El so they can stop Vecna's daughter from recreating the Upside-Down and unleashing it upon a Hawkins that is just discovering DVDs.
-(The Duffers cover Max's absence after Sadie Sink chooses not to come back by explaining that we were never--no, never--supposed to take Mike's description that "the knight and the zoomer's love grows stronger every day" so literally ...)
+(The Duffers cover Max's absence after Sadie Sink chooses not to come back by explaining that we were never--no, never--supposed to take Mike's prophecy that "the knight and the zoomer's love grows stronger every day" so literally ...)

 Mind you, I will absolutely be watching Stranger Things: Tales of '85 when it drops, and it is my dearest intention to see "First Shadow" on stage before my time.
 I'm also here for cast reunion panels and the like.
 There are absolutely ethical ways to franchise this thing.
 But honestly, I hope we as fans protect the lives of Will, Mike, Max, and so on from ever being contaminated by follow-ups.
 I want Stranger Things to always be a part of the cultural canon, but Mike and the others have earned the right to live their story free of the market demands.
 Anyways ...